Muskan-2005-coder/Passenger_Survival_Project/README.md

 # 🚢 Passenger Survival Prediction using Machine Learning

-This project implements a machine learning pipeline to predict survival on the Titanic.
+This project implements a machine learning pipeline to predict passenger survival on the Titanic dataset.
 The solution is based on detailed feature engineering and exploratory data analysis using the classic Titanic dataset from Kaggle.

 ---